 To be a true FSBO means you won’t use the traditional marketing available to real estate agents, and you won’t pay the flat fee MLS service.
 Instead, you will put the sign in the yard and market your house yourself.

 Some internet real estate marketing sites that FSBOs generally utilize include:

 - Zillow: the leading real estate marketplace where people, including real estate agents, can list their house or property and be found online by those who are looking for a house to buy.

 - Craigslist: a classified ads website with sections for jobs, housing, for sale, items wanted, services, community, gigs, resumes, and discussion forums.
 Be warned, though, that when using this site you will have to list your house on every state and in each “region” section for that state.
 Otherwise, your single ad for your local area will be seen only by those who know how to look for your local area.

-- Facebook Marketplace: it’s where users can arrange to buy, sell, trade, rent items, and homes from other in their area.
+- Facebook Marketplace: it’s where users can arrange to buy, sell, trade, rent items, and homes from others in their area.
 Again, like Craigslist, be aware of how the house will be listed so that it will appear in the search results correctly.

 You want to sell your house.
 You want to save money by not using a real estate agent.
 You want the most exposure for your house at the least cost.